 Effect on Crude Fiber, β-Carotene and Iron Content of Cookies during Storage

-Abstract:
+The topic should read: Effects of storage on the crude fiber, β-Carotene and Iron Content of Cookies made with wheat flour, pumpkin flour, and pumpkin seeds flour blends.

+Abstract: Abstract should contain the following information: background information/objective, materials and methods/methodology, results, conclusion and keywords.
+The abstract below have objective, not too detailed or specific methodology.
+It did not describe how the cookies were made (procedure), the method employed in evaluation of the chemical and nutritional properties, and the statistical tools used to analyze the data obtained.
+There were no results and conclusion.
+The keyword should be up to 6.
+The number of words is below 200.
+Remember an abstract is a concise summary of the work.
+Someone is expected to obtain the core of the work by mere reading the abstract.

 Experiments were conducted to development, quality evaluation and storage stability of cookies made from wheat flour, pumpkin flour and pumpkin seed flour.
 The cookies were formulated by taking different proportion of flours in the ratio of (T100) 100:0:0, (T1) 90:7.5:2.5, (T2) 80:15:5, (T3) 70:20:10 and (T4) 60:25:15 respectively.
 Wheat flour of the ratio of 100:0:0:0:0 was considered as control.
 All the samples were packed in high density polyethylene (HDPE) and stored at room temperature from 0 to 120 days for quality evaluation.
 After preparation of cookies various chemical and nutritional properties were determined, i.e., crude fiber, β-carotene and iron content during storage.